latimercaleb/java-practice/JavaNotes.md

 `Packages` in java work like namespaces and contain sets of related classes and interfaces.
 They prevent name conflicts and make indexing better and are a first layer of data-abstraction.
 Packages can have subpackages and all packages are either user-defined or built in

-## App 1 notes
-In Eclipse always make package first then classes go in package Spring has two main parts to it's container `Inversion of control` & `dependency injection` The setup for this is done via configuration in xml, java annotations or java source In a typical spring pipeline you make spring beans => generate a spring container => retrieve beans from container

 ## Beans
 ``` xml
 <beans>